30 years update

 Someone said: It’s a large fund.

-Someone said: He’s not liquid.
+Someone said: He’s surprisingly not liquid.

 Someone said: I never knew what Diplo even looked like.

 My friend made it to the 41st floor.
 “I’m by the broken TVs,” he texted me.
-“It’s unbelievably crowded.”
+“It’s crowded.”

 It is very hard to do something for a truly large group in New York City.
 Event spaces are okay but at a certain scale you need to go through a hotel or a theater, or a museum.
 But then the costs explode.